buddha-dharma/website/user/pages/code/sidebarpage.en.md

 - Open Sanghas welcome criticism from outside and take it seriously.

 #### Goals
 - The goal of an Open Sangha is to make you feel better and empower you as a human being.
-If the oposite happens then try another group or practicing on your own for a while and contemplate about the reasons.
 - Open Sanghas are not quality controlled.
 We depend on the members of a group to report if a group does not agree with this code of conduct.
 If a group does not feel right, there is nothing wrong with founding your own group.
 - The main goal of an Open Sangha is to practice together and to talk about meditation experience.
 - An optional goal is to advertise the group and help people that are too far away to found and advertise their own group.